 Duration 45 Minutes

-This is something we have always done for the boys but not often for us.
+This is something we have always done for the boys, however not often for us.
 Although I do remember the days when Joe used to ride in a pod, weeps!

 But one thing having older kids does give you is a little time to enjoy the spa and as the boys enjoyed a lads and dads afternoon us ladies indulged in a little spa time.

-Check out our little vlog from our last trip, and as you can see the boys also spent quite some time in the adventure playground.
+Check out our little vlog from our last trip, also as you can see the boys spent quite some time in the adventure playground.

 Pin For Later